Severe Weather Statement issued for El Paso, Pueblo by NWS - NewsBreak

-Effective: 2022-07-08 17:38:00 MDT Expires: 2022-07-08 18:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Arapahoe; Douglas; Elbert The National Weather Service in Denver Colorado has issued a * Severe Thunderstorm Warning for Northeastern Douglas County in northeastern Colorado Northwestern Elbert County in east central Colorado South central Arapahoe County in northeastern Colorado * Until 630 PM MDT. * At 538 PM MDT, a severe thunderstorm was located 4 miles south of Arapahoe Park, or 17 miles southeast of Denver, and is nearly stationary.
-HAZARD...Quarter size hail.
+Effective: 2022-07-10 18:13:00 MDT Expires: 2022-07-10 18:45:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Wind damage with these storms will occur before any rain or lightning.
+Do not wait for the sound of thunder before taking cover.
+SEEK SHELTER IMMEDIATELY inside a sturdy structure and stay away from windows.
+Target Area: El Paso The National Weather Service in Pueblo has issued a * Severe Thunderstorm Warning for Central El Paso County in east central Colorado * Until 645 PM MDT. * At 612 PM MDT, severe thunderstorms were located along a line extending from near Peyton to Schriever AFB to near Fountain, moving southeast at 40 mph.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected. * This severe thunderstorm will be near Parker around 545 PM MDT.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPH
+At 557 PM, 66 mph was reported at the Colorado Spring Airport.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Colorado Springs, Fountain, Hanover, Truckton, Yoder, Black Forest, Ellicott, Peyton, Schriever AFB, Security, Falcon, Security-Widefield, Stratmoor, Fort Carson, Peterson AFB and Cimarron Hills.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPH

 Comments / 0